-- How is the empirical exercise motivated by theory or policy relevance? - What is the relationship between the relevant theory and the empirical exercise? - What about the data and modeling assumptions do you believe and/or not believe? - Do the empirical results achieve author's objective? - How could this paper be extended to provide additional useful results?
+- What new tools do I learn from this paper? - How is the empirical exercise motivated by theory or policy relevance? - What is the relationship between the relevant theory and the empirical exercise? - What about the data and modeling assumptions do you believe and/or not believe? - Why does the author think that the results answer the paper's main questions? - How could this paper be extended to provide additional useful results?
 If the present data and model are insufficient, what is needed?